aichaos/rivescript.com/www/contributing.md

 such as tabs vs. spaces when indenting your code.
 Also, make sure that you remove any trailing whitespaces at the ends of the lines of code.

-## JavaScript
+## CoffeeScript

-* Use tabs for indentation, not spaces.
-Configure your text editor to display tabs with however many spaces you like.
+* Use 2 (two) spaces for indentation, not tab characters.
-* Configure your text editor to show invisible characters, to further make sure that you indent using tabs and not spaces.
+* Configure your text editor to show invisible characters, to further make sure that you indent using spaces and not tabs.
-* Opening curly brackets always begin on the same line as their statement, unlike in C where opening brackets for functions are placed on a new line by itself.
-* Always declare variables with var.
 * Use `NAMES_LIKE_THIS` for constant values.
-* Always use semicolons.
 * Use camelCase names, not snake_case.
-* Use JSDoc style comments for documentation.
+* Use JSDoc style comments for documentation:
+    * The first line of the comment block begins with two comment characters: `##`
+    * Each subsequent line begins with one comment character: `#`
+    * The first part of the comment block contains the function definition prototype, with data types like `string` and `int` and such.
+    * One blank line between the function prototype and the documentation.
+    * Document the function using Markdown syntax.
+    * End the comment block with two comment characters: `##`
+    * Any subsequent comment that isn't a part of the documentation block must be separated from the block by at least one non-comment line (either a blank line or CoffeeScript code).

 ## Java